Cologne in the German colonial empire: Inclusion of German colonialism in the Cologne Carnival

 The pro-colonial Kölnische Zeitung newspaper published the travel accounts of the geographer and ethnologist Wilhelm Joest shortly before the 1884/1885 carnival season, which were received with considerable public interest in Cologne.
 Joest had spent a year travelling in Southeast Africa; additionally, many events which were significant for German colonial policy had occurred in this year (German South West Africa was established, Carl Peters established the German East Africa Company, the Berlin Conference took place).
 The slogan for the Cologne Carnival season was "Hero Carnival as coloniser", "Hero Carnival" being the personification of carnival; everyone participating in Rose Monday celebrations dressed up as "Negroes" with black shoe polish.
 On the cover of the carnival's programme of events, "Colonia Agrippina" appears next to the newly-conquered "Colonia Anna Bequema", "Anna Bequema" being a play on "Angra Pequeña", the former Portuguese name for the coastal region in South West Africa, which was later named "Lüderitz Bay".
 The Kölnische Zeitung gave the following description of the "Amazon Music Corps", who wore spiked helmets:

+After the loss of the German colonies

+As soon as Germany had lost its colonies due to the defeat in World War I, the pro-colonial organisations began to argue for new colonies.
+Konrad Adenauer, who at least since in 1913 had attended meetings at the Cologne branch of the German Colonial Society and was a prominent member from the late 1920s, while he was also the Mayor of Cologne, said in a magazine interview in 1927:

+From 1931 to 1933 he was the vice president of the Colonial Society and for several years after World War II, while being Chancellor of Germany, he continued to express pro-colonial views.